almereyda/awesome-starred/README.md

 - [mholt/timeliner](https://github.com/mholt/timeliner) - All your digital life on a single timeline, stored locally
 - [txtdirect/txtdirect](https://github.com/txtdirect/txtdirect) - DNS TXT-record based redirects
 - [JojiiOfficial/Matrix-EmailBridge](https://github.com/JojiiOfficial/Matrix-EmailBridge) - A bridge written in Golang to receive and write emails in matrix
+- [JojiiOfficial/Matrix-EmailBridge](https://github.com/JojiiOfficial/Matrix-EmailBridge) - A bridge written in Golang to receive and write emails in matrix
 - [antoniomika/sish](https://github.com/antoniomika/sish) - HTTP(S)/WS(S)/TCP Tunnels to localhost using only SSH.
 - [schollz/croc](https://github.com/schollz/croc) - Easily and securely send things from one computer to another :crocodile: :package:
 - [fc00/cjdcmd-ng](https://github.com/fc00/cjdcmd-ng) - cjdcmd-ng is a command line tool for cjdns